 At William Nunn Painting Ltd. we use a highly efficient HEPA dust extractor during our work.
 A machine certified to remove 99.97 % of particles down to .3 microns, a very high standard; this equipment removes loose dirt and sanding dust from the prepared cabinets and immediate area, without expelling any of that dust back into the room.
 Quiet and efficient, these tools are part of an integrated system we use to prepare surfaces, and ensure a clean work environment.

 A Recent Project Renovating a Master Bath Included Painting Bathroom Cabinets.

-The simplicity and functionality of this ranch style master bath were retained and enhanced through preservation of the original assets the room already possessed, including a solid vanity and countertop, doors and trim, an oak floor, and even the window shutters.
+The simplicity and functionality of this ranch-style master bath were retained and enhanced through preservation of the original assets the room already possessed, including a solid vanity and countertop, doors and trim, an oak floor, and even the window shutters.
 The most difficult choice our client faced was deciding which wallpaper to use.
-With the choice narrowed to a broad stripe, we solved her dilemma using painted stripes to the walls instead in alternating china white and silver/gray colors, complementing the new marble tile.
-A faint copper wash added over the silver gray stripes can only be seen in the angular light.
+With the choice narrowed to a broad stripe, we solved her dilemma using painted stripes to the walls instead.
+By alternating china white and silver/gray colors, it beautifully complements the new marble tile.
+A faint copper wash added over the silver-gray stripes can only be seen in the angular light.

 Cabinets and doors were enameled in satin finish oil paint from Benjamin Moore, the hardware was cleaned and reinstalled, and the main bath walls were painted using Fine Paints of Europe Eurolux Matte finish waterborne paint in “Chalk” by Eve Ashcraft, which ties to the silver stripes as a very pale warm gray.